APS ACTION International Clinical Database and Repository – Top 10 Series

 8. Who will be accessing my information?

-Hospital for Special Surgery investigators in this study are Dr. Doruk Erkan (principal investigator), Dr. Jane Salmon (co-investigator), Dr. Michael Lockshin (co-investigator), JoAnn Vega (Study Coordinator) and Glendalee Ramón (Study Coordinator).
+Hospital for Special Surgery investigators in this study are Dr. Doruk Erkan (APS ACTION Executive Committee Co-Chair, Global and HSS Registry Principal Investigator), Dr Medha Barbhaiya (co-investigator), Dr. Jane Salmon (co-investigator), Dr. Michael Lockshin (co-investigator), and JoAnn Vega (Study Global Coordinator).

 APS ACTION investigators at the other participating centers may be able to access your data for future research.
-However, Hospital for Special Surgery investigators will remove any personal identification (including the patient’s name) from the information stored in the registry and will store the blood samples in a separate, secure location.
-Thus, your personal information will be kept private and APS ACTION investigators will be granted access only to data that are no longer identifiable.
+However, Hospital for Special Surgery investigators remove any personal identification (including the patient’s name) from the information stored in the registry and will store the blood samples in a separate, secure location.
+Thus, your personal information kept private and APS ACTION investigators are granted access only to data that are no longer identifiable.

 9. Are there other ongoing APS ACTION projects in addition to the registry?